 “We always try to hire people who yearn to be master craftspeople, that is, designers who want to be great designers, not managers of designers; developers who want to master the art of programming, not management.”

-- Create role-specific levels of progression.
-Software company Buffer has distinct routes of career progression for different specialisations, one each for engineering, marketing and customer success.
+- Create role-specific levels of career advancement.
+Software company Buffer has distinct routes of IC career growth for different specialisations, one each for engineering, marketing and customer success.
 Within those tracks, employees can level-up their role (literally) by becoming strategists, coordinators or senior practitioners.
 Management is still a viable route—but it's one of many.

 - Reward specialisation.
 Developing deep expertise in a single area won't always come with the conventional trappings of promotion, like a new title (“Copywriter Level 3” doesn't have quite the same ring as “Head of Marketing”).
 Salary increases, benefits and public recognition are key to making the move feel like a genuine promotion.
-I'm a really big fan of what Monzo are doing here with their career progression frameworks, helping every employee know exactly where they are and what they need to do to progress.
+We've done a lot of work in this area, building Charlie's Career Progression Framework, which helps every employee, whether they’re an individual contributor or manager, know exactly where they are and what they need to do to progress.

-Any promotion, whether managerial or specialist, should empower your employee to have a greater impact on your company's growth.
+Any promotion, whether managerial or as a specialist individual contributor, should empower your employee to have a greater impact on your company's growth.
 A senior developer can have just as much of an impact on revenue and growth as a team manager – they just influence different areas of the company.

-Growing a healthy company relies on rewarding great employees and great work, even when there's a limit to how many managers the company needs.
+Growing a healthy company relies on rewarding great employees and great work, even when there's a limit to how many management positions the company needs.
 Thankfully, you don't need to limit your team's development – you just need to apply some lateral thinking.
-For many employees, a specialist promotion—developing deep expertise in a single area—is a better option than becoming yet another people manager.
+For many individual contributors, a specialist promotion—developing deep expertise in a single area—is a better option than becoming yet another people manager.
 That's great for the employee, and it's great for your whole team.